Tony Robinson, 19, was unarmed when an officer killed him, police chief says

 Under Wisconsin law, officer-involved shootings are investigated by an outside agency, in this case the Division of Criminal Investigation.
 Once DCI completes the investigation, the report will go to the local district attorney, Koval said.

-Some were demanding answers sooner rather than later.
+Some are demanding answers sooner rather than later.

 On Friday night, dozens of demonstrators came out to the area around the apartment, which police had blocked off.
 A group also moved toward City Hall before dispersing early Saturday.